CCOSTAN/Home-AssistantConfig/README.md

 08:00 PM ** Late Night Helper is active **
 08:00 PM ** Light Brightness helper 35 Brightness **
 08:00 PM TV time Scene triggered if the TV is on.
+09:00 PM Turn on [Hue Go](http://amzn.to/2iB36Ii) lights for the kid's rooms and start fading down.
 02:00 AM ** Late Night Help Deactivated **
 02:31 AM Heal ZWave Network
 ```